MakeSchool-Tutorials/Pokemon-Dataset-Tutorial/P1-Creating-More-Advanced-Visualizations/content.md

+---
+title: "Diving Into the Pokemon Dataset"
+slug: poke-dataset
+---

-## Part 4: Exploratory Data Science (STRETCH CHALLENGE)
+Part 4: Exploratory Data Science (STRETCH CHALLENGE)

-## More Advanced Visualizations
+# Pokemon Dataset

 Let's move on to new, more exciting datasets - data surrounded in pop culture and a captivation to any 90's kids out there!

 That's right, it's time to play with **Pokémon**!

-> NOTE: Insert Pokemon image here.

 For this tutorial, we'll mainly be using Seaborn to develop some advanced visualizations.

 We'll follow the same process of question-driven data analysis and processing, but with a significant step up for this particular dataset: we'll assume that our data is *already cleaned and processed*.

 Let's take a look at our data!

 You can access the [Pokémon (First-Generation)](https://elitedatascience.com/wp-content/uploads/2017/04/Pokemon.csv) dataset here!
 No need to download or set anything up; if you followed the setup instructions correctly, you should have the dataset already downloaded in your local directory!

 Let's jump right in!

----
+# New Jupyter Notebook

 Open up a new Jupyter Notebook and title it something like `pokemon_EDA.ipynb`.

 In our first cell, let's immediately run our basic setup.

 ```py
 import pandas as pd